StevenRud7/Popcorn-Palace/Instructions.md

 # Popcorn Palace Movie Ticket Booking System

 This project is a RESTful API for a movie ticket booking system built using Java Spring Boot.
 The system handles movies, showtimes, and ticket bookings, ensuring that overlapping showtimes or duplicate seat bookings are prevented.
+Contains 83 different tests to ensure the project works correctly.

 ---